ponomarevandrey/biscuit-components/README.md

 # Current State

-Currently, I reached all of the aforementioned goals and stopped developing the project.
-I use code snippets from this library in all of my projects as a starting point.
+Currently, I reached the aforementioned goals, so the project is closed.
+I use code snippets from this library in some of my projects as a starting point.